 On February 20, 2018, William & Mary's Board of Visitors unanimously elected Katherine A. Rowe as the 28th president of the university.
-Rowe is deeply interested in design thinking, entrepreneurship and the digital humanities and is nationally recognized as an innovator in higher education, Rowe is a champion for the importance of the liberal arts, entrepreneurship, and strengthening education-workforce pathways.
+Nationally recognized as an innovator in higher education, Rowe is a champion for the importance of the liberal arts, entrepreneurship, and strengthening education-workforce pathways.
 She began on July 1, 2018 and was inaugurated on February 8, 2019.
 On November 19, 2021, the Board was unanimous in its election of an early extension of President Rowe's contract, through June 2028.

 Previously, Rowe served as provost and dean of faculty at Smith College in Massachusetts.
-Rowe led academic strategy and planning, overseeing all academic operations.
-She led a senior team administering more than 600 faculty members and staff in almost 200 units.
 During her tenure, Smith launched a design thinking curriculum, greatly increased diversity in faculty hiring and established one of the first statistical and data sciences majors at a liberal arts college (and the first at a women's college).
 Rowe also served as Smith's interim vice president for inclusion, diversity and equity.

 Earlier in her career, Rowe co-founded and served for several years as the CEO of Luminary Digital Media, which developed a series of educational apps enhancing student engagement and learning of classic Shakespearean texts.

-Rowe spent 16 years at Bryn Mawr College as an English professor, department chair and director of the Katharine Houghton Hepburn Center for leadership and public engagement.
-She was awarded the Rosalyn R. Schwartz Teaching Prize for Excellence and Innovation in 2011.
-Rowe also directed two collaborative programs with Haverford and Swarthmore, Tri-Co Digital Humanities and the Mellon Tri-College Faculty Forum.
-Before that, she was assistant professor of English at Yale.
+An award-winning teacher, Rowe spent 16 years at Bryn Mawr College as an English professor, department chair and director of the Katharine Houghton Hepburn Center for leadership and public engagement.
+She began her teaching career as an assistant professor of English at Yale.
+Prior to arriving at William & Mary she held the Sophia Smith chair at Smith College.

-Rowe serves as president of the Shakespeare Association of America.
-She also served on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
-She has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.
+Dr. Rowe is a past president of the Shakespeare Association of America.
+She served on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
+She has held various scholarly memberships as well as service positions in the Modern Language Association and the American Council of Learned Societies.

 Rowe shares her love of Ultimate with her spouse, Bruce Jacobson, William & Mary's First Gentleman.
 They have two adult children, Daniel and Beah.